martinstarkov/ecs/README.md

 Note that this maintains the manager entity capacity.

-The manager can be reset fully (including capacity) using:
+The manager can be reset fully (including freeing allocated capacity) using:

 ```c++
 manager.Reset();